A home health agency, nurse or physical therapist will call you and let you know the date/time they're visiting for your medical care at home.

 - Do you need help getting dressed, bathing, going to the toilet, shampooing your hair or just shopping and preparing a meal?

 - Can I look at your house to do a general safety check?
 He or she should let know things you may want to do that will make your home safer for you.
+See Hidden Hazards.

-Hiring a professional caregiver to provide the appropriate rehabilitative or elderly care for your loved one is a smart decision.
 According to the National Association for Home Care & Hospice (NAHC), people who require home care can primarily choose between three options to finance the care.

 Public Third-Party Payers